Degenerate crossing number and signed reversal distance: Topology of the reversal distance

-\begin{proof}[Proof of Lemma~\ref{noblock}] To prove the lemma, we first show that the number of non-trivial orientable connected components in $I_{\pi\cdot\sigma}$ cannot be more than $I_\pi$.
-Let us assume that this is the case and that by applying $\sigma$ we create such a component $C$.
-In this case, we claim that the score of any pair $(j,j+1)$ for which the corresponding vertex is in $C$, is higher than the score of the pair $(i,i+1)$.
+\begin{proof} By Lemma~\ref{complement} $\sigma$ has no impact on corners not connected to $(i,i+1)$ in $L_\pi$.
+We claim that if $U$ is a non-trivial orientable connected component that was created after applying $\sigma$, then the score of any pair $(j,j+1)$ in $U$ was higher than the score of the pair $(i,i+1)$.

-Denote by $\#^+(i,i+1)$ (resp. $\#^-(i,i+1)$) the number of reversible (resp. non-reversible) pairs of edges adjacent edges to $(i,i+1)$ in $I_\pi$.
-If $\pi$ has $k$ reversible pairs of edges, then the score$(i,i+1)=k-\#^+(i,i+1)+\#^-(i,i+1)$.\\ Before applying the reversal, every non-reversible vertex that is connected to $(i,i+1)$ has to be connected to $(j,j+1)$.
-This is because otherwise after applying the reversal this vertex will be a reversible vertex connected to $(j,j+1)$ and therefore belonging to $C$ which is not possible.
-This implies that $\#^-(i,i+1)\leq \#^-(j,j+1)$. \\ Before applying the reversal, every reversible vertex $(t,t+1)$ that is connected to $(j,j+1)$ has to be connected to $(i,i+1)$.
-This is because if $(t,t+1)$ is not connected to $(i,i+1)$, after applying the reversal this vertex remains connected to $(j,j+1)$ without changing its reversibility.
-This means that $(t,t+1)$ is a reversible pair that belongs to $C$ which is not possible.
+By Lemma~\ref{complement} all corners in $U$ were reversible and adjacent to $(i,i+1)$ before applying $\sigma$.
+Let $(j,j+1)$ be one such corner in $U$.
+Before applying $\sigma$, every non-reversible corner that was connected to $(i,i+1)$ had to be connected to $(j,j+1)$.
+Otherwise after applying $\sigma$, by Lemma~\ref{complement} this corner would be a reversible corner connected to $(j,j+1)$ and therefore belonging to $U$ which is not possible because $U$ is orientable.
+This implies that $\#^-(i,i+1)\leq \#^-(j,j+1)$.

+Before applying $\sigma$, every reversible corner $(t,t+1)$ that was connected to $(j,j+1)$ had to be connected to $(i,i+1)$.
+Because, again Lemma~\ref{complement} implies that, if $(t,t+1)$ is not connected to $(i,i+1)$, after applying $\sigma$, this corner remains connected to $(j,j+1)$ without changing its reversibility.
+This means that $(t,t+1)$ is a reversible pair that belongs to $U$ which is once again not possible.
 This implies that $\#^+(j,j+1)\leq \#^+(i,i+1)$.
-The equality does not happen since the component $C$ has more than one vertex and a vertex in $C$ to which $(j,j+1)$ is connected after the reversal, is a reversible vertex that used to be connected to $(i,i+1)$ but not to $(j,j+1)$.
-Therefore $\#^+(j,j+1)< \#^+(i,i+1)$
+But since $U$ is non-trivial, it has more than one corner, and a corner in $U$ to which $(j,j+1)$ is connected after the sc-reversal is a reversible corner that was connected to $(i,i+1)$ but not to $(j,j+1)$.
+Therefore, the last inequality is strict and we actually have $\#^+(j,j+1)< \#^+(i,i+1)$.